Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 03:38 You don't even download textual or this file or anything.

-03:42 You just run UVX from the Git repo and you specify a Python version.
+03:42 You just run UVX from the get repo and you specify a Python version.

 03:47 I suppose you could probably drop that, actually.

-03:49 And then the dash Q so it doesn't output all the, hey, we're creating a virtual environment and all that.
+03:49 And then the dash Q so it doesn't output all the, hey, we're creating a rich environment,

 03:53 Oh, nice.